 Values provided by HDC (July 2003).
 Flow (cfs) was calculated based on turbine efficiency, project head, and power output (MW).
 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).

-Unit 2have hydraulically locked runner blades due to leaking blade seals.
-Until the blade seals are replaced, the units are restricted to smaller operating ranges of: Unit 2 = 15-17 kcfs.
+Units 2, 4, and 5 have hydraulically locked runner blades due to leaking blade seals.
+Until the blade seals are replaced, the units are restricted to smaller operating ranges of: Unit 2 = 15-17 kcfs; Unit 4 = 17-19 kcfs; Unit 5 = TBD.